-- Size: Scrum Teams are typically 7 members, plus or minus 2, counting the Scrum Master, but not counting the Product Owner. - Roles: Specific definition of full time Product Owner and Scrum Master. - Make-up: Teams should be cross-functional, containing development, certification, documentation and subject matter experts. - Characteristics: The best initial Scrum Teams are formed with people who have worked together previously, people who understand the problem or domain and people who know how to use the technology. - Co-location: Scrum Teams work best when co-located. - Team structure: Oriented toward the delivery of value from the end user / customer perspective. - Consistent: Teams stay together.
+- Size: Teams are typically 7 members, plus or minus 2, counting the Scrum Master, but not counting the Product Owner. - Roles: Specific definition of full time Product Owner and Scrum Master. - Make-up: Teams should be cross-functional, containing development, certification, documentation and subject matter experts, whatever is required to deliver value. - Characteristics: The best initial Scrum Teams are formed with people who have worked together previously, people who understand the problem or domain and people who know how to use the technology. - Co-location: Scrum Teams work best when co-located.
+And if you cannot do co-location, then at least ensure that team members are in the same time zone co-timezone? - Team structure: Oriented toward the delivery of value from the end user / customer perspective. - Consistent: Teams stay together.